CouncilofLorien/counciloflorien.github.io/docs/cards/M/moria.md

 > Redhorn Gate
 >
 > {: .balrog-site-text .black-text .p-2 }
-> > <br>_**Special:**_ Any gold ring stored at this site is automatically tested (modify the roll by -2).
+> > _**Special:**_ Any gold ring stored at this site is automatically tested (modify the roll by -2).
 Creatures keyed to this site attack as detainment.
 If one of your companies is at this site, all attacks against it are canceled.
 > >
 > > {: .fs-3 }
 > > _“The Mines of Moria were vast and intricate beyond the imagination...”_ ***---&#65279;LotRII***